 - Miniscule Rocking: "Why Go", and "Porch" are short compared to the other, much longer songs.
 However, longer versions of these tracks do exist on EPs; "Porch" reaches a length of about 13 minutes.

-- One-Word Title: The album title and most of the songs therein, save for "Even Flow" and "Why Go".
+- One-Word Title: The album title and most of the songs therein, save for "Even Flow", "Why Go", and "Master/Slave".

 - Pan and Scan: The more popular album cover features a closeup of the band members' hands, which resembles a wave.
 The above cover is usually reserved for LP versions of the album, most likely because it appeared visually unappealing on small CD covers.